Omnibus Embedding for Multiple Graphs¶

 We visualize the sampled graphs using heatmap function.
 Heatmap will plot the adjacency matrix, where the colors represent the weight of the edge.
 In this case, we have binary graphs so the values will be either 0 or 1.

-There is clear block structure to the graphs, and we see that the second, lower right, block of \(G_1\) has more edges than that of \(G_2\).
+There is clear block structure to the graphs, and we see that the second, lower right, block of

 [3]: